pages-themes/architect/_posts/2020-02-02-An-ATARI-ST-Programmer-on-shadertoy.md

 ---
 layout: default
-title: An ATARI 520 ST programmer on Shadertoy
+title: "An ATARI 520 ST programmer on Shadertoy"
 tags: shadertoy
 ---
 I should say that is was a BIG shock for me to discover the power of the fragment shaders, procedural rendering and the massive parallelism of the moderm graphic cards.
 I was crazy about it.